indirectDirectEnumeration69/Machine-Learning-Sentiment-Analysis/README.md

 - Adding attention layer for new results and modifiying attention layer.
 - Using Gru layers and standard LSTM layers.
+- changing exponential learning decay rates for further analysis and   Learning Rate schedules, will further accomadate for over fitting and under fitting and majority biases.

 Dataset url: